U.S. Department of State Seal

 • When police impose a fine or penalty, they may legally confiscate your driver’s license and vehicle documents until the penalty is paid.
 The U.S. Embassy is not able to retrieve these documents.

-• Review Kosovo traffic safety laws for complete information on driver’s licenses and imported or foreign-tagged vehicle registration requirements.
+• Review Kosovo traffic safety laws for information on driver’s licenses and imported or foreign-tagged vehicle registration requirements.

 See our Road Safety page for more information.

-As there is no direct commercial air service to the United States by carriers registered in Kosovo, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Kosovo’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Aviation Safety and Oversight: There are no direct commercial flights to the United States by carriers registered in Kosovo.
+The U.S. Federal Aviation Administration (FAA) has not assessed the Government of Kosovo’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Kosovo is not a member of ICAO.
-Flights are frequently delayed or cancelled due to poor visibility as a result of heavy fog.
 Further information may be found on the FAA’s safety assessment page.

 For additional travel information